antonio-lazaro/periodic-table/README.md

 # Periodic Table

-React app to learn the periodic table elements using RESCORM (boilerplate for creating SCORM-compliant React applications).
+React app to learn the periodic table of elements using RESCORM (boilerplate for creating SCORM-compliant React applications).

 # Features